 As your attorneys, we can investigate the motorcycle accident to gather evidence demonstrating the driver’s fault, calculate the full extent of your losses, and present a demand letter to the insurance company.
 At this point, most cases are negotiated to reach a settlement.
 But if the insurer refuses to offer a fair settlement, we will file a lawsuit on your behalf and argue for full compensation in court.

-Whether you hold UM/UIM coverage or make a claim against a negligent driver’s liability insurance, the experienced Nevada motorcycle accident attorneys of Sam & Ash in Las Vegas can review any settlement offer you receive and advise you of your legal options.
+Whether you hold UM/UIM coverage or make a claim against a negligent driver’s liability insurance, the experienced Las Vegas motorcycle accident attorneys of Sam & Ash can review any settlement offer you receive and advise you of your legal options.
 Keep in mind that, if you have not fully recovered from your injuries, an insurance adjuster cannot know your full costs and losses.

 If you have been injured in a motorcycle accident caused by a negligent driver, you may need help obtaining a proper insurance settlement.
 Even your insurance carrier may balk at an expensive uninsured motorist coverage claim.
 A motorcycle accident lawyer at Sam & Ash in Las Vegas will review your case for free and explain what compensation you have a right to expect.
 We’ll fight to see that you get What’s Right.